The Right Stuff (film): Filming

 The effort to make an authentic feature led to the use of many full-size aircraft, scale models and special effects to replicate the scenes at Edwards Air Force Base and Cape Canaveral Air Force Station.
 Special visual effects supervisor Gary Gutierrez said the first special effects were too clean for the desired "dirty, funky, early NASA look."
 That made Gutierrez and his team start from scratch and employ unconventional techniques like going up a hill with model airplanes on wires and fog machines to create clouds or shooting model F-104s from a crossbow device and capturing their flight with up to four cameras.
 Avant-garde filmmaker Jordan Belson created the background of the Earth as seen from high-flying planes and from orbiting spacecraft.

 Kaufman gave his five editors a list of documentary images that he needed, and he sent them off to search for film from NASA, the Air Force and Bell Aircraft vaults.
 They also discovered Russian stock footage not viewed in 30 years.
 During production, Kaufman met with resistance from the Ladd Company and threatened to quit several times.
 In December 1982, one reel of cut workprint of the film that included portions of John Glenn's flight disappeared from Kaufman's editing facility in San Francisco's Dogpatch neighborhood.
-The missing reel of cut workprint was never found but was reconstructed by using a black-and-white duplicate copy of the reel as a guide and by reprinting new workprint from the original negative, which was always safely in storage at the film lab.
+The missing reel of cut workprint was never found but was reconstructed by using a black-and-white duplicate copy of the reel as a guide and by reprinting a new workprint from the original negative, which was always safely in storage at the film lab.

 Historical accuracy

 Although The Right Stuff was based on historic events and real people, as previously interpreted by Tom Wolfe in his book, some substantial dramatic liberties were taken.
-Neither Yeager's flight in the X-1 to break the sound barrier early in the film or his later nearly-fatal flight in the NF-104A was spur-of-moment capriciously decided event, as the film seems to imply.
+Neither Yeager's flight in the X-1 to break the sound barrier early in the film or his later nearly-fatal flight in the NF-104A was a spur-of-moment capriciously decided event, as the film seems to imply.
 Both were actually part of the routine testing program for both aircraft.
 Yeager had already test-flown both aircraft a number of times and was very familiar with them.

 Jack Ridley had actually died in 1957, even though his character appears in several key scenes taking place after that, most notably including Yeager's 1963 flight of the NF-104A.

 Other notable inaccuracies include the early termination of Glenn's flight after three orbits, instead of seven, when the flight was scheduled for at most three orbits, and the engineers who built the Mercury craft portrayed as Germans though they were mostly Americans.